engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1029/2019JD030581](https://doi.org/10.1029/2019JD030581)

+- No evidence that geographical location of sulfate aerosol affects its efficacy
 - Quantifying forcing efficacies and understanding how robust they are across different models are of substantial importance
 - Compares six different ways of estimating forcing from different forcing agents, and